vidhir0417/BreastCancerTissueClassification/README.md

 ### Preprocessing
 * Images were resized to 128x128 pixels to manage RAM and ensure consistency.
-* **Data Augmentation:** Techniques like brightness adjustment, rotation, and zooming were applied using `ImageDataGenerator` and TensorFlow's Image Processing API to improve model generalization.
+* **Data Augmentation:** Techniques like brightness adjustment, rotation and zooming were applied using `ImageDataGenerator` and TensorFlow's Image Processing API to improve model generalization.
 * **Normalization & Shuffling:** Images were normalized and shuffled for optimal model training.

 ### Model Development (Two Stages)